Skip to main content

 Is lunch or dinner better at Katami?

 Plan for dinner.
-Katami's verified hours begin at 5 PM every day, closing at 10 PM Sunday through Thursday and 10:30 PM Friday and Saturday.
-No verified lunch hours are listed.
+Katami's hours begin at 5 PM every day, closing at 10 PM Sunday through Thursday and 10:30 PM Friday and Saturday.
+Lunch hours are not offered.